The best WiFi extenders, boosters and alternatives

 Lastly, and most importantly, there’s the price.
 At most, you’ll pay just below $60, but on a good day, there are regular deals under $40.

 Can’t argue with that.

-If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi extenders on Amazon for less than $20.
+If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi signal boosters on Amazon and Kogan under $30.
 We don’t recommend them, but if you’re desperate for a deal, they might offer a temporary solution to your WiFi woes.

 Mesh network systems work on the same principle as a WiFi extender, except that your modem comes packaged with two to three WiFi “points” for you to place around your rooms with a weaker signal.